There are 0 items in your cart.

 This comprehensive book accompanies the first large retrospective exhibition of Lewis Baltz’s work following his passing in 2014.
 "Lewis Baltz" explores the artist’s oeuvre as a complex whole of interrelated series, from his first “Prototypes” and “The Tract Houses” to “Park City,” “San Quentin Point,” and “Candlestick Point” through to “New Sites of...

-The second issue of Elsewhere: A Journal of Place, Summer 2015.
+The fourth issue of Elsewhere: A Journal of Place, Autumn 2016.

 30 years after its original and only release in 1987, Michael Schmidt's legendary photobook "Waffenruhe" ("Ceasefire") is considered as the best photobook about Berlin at the time of the Wall.
 It was never reprinted and very hard to find.